Matcha for Gut Health: Ancient Food with Modern Benefits

 • Matcha Latte: Enjoy a frothy matcha latte by whisking matcha powder with hot water and then adding steamed milk (dairy or plant-based) and a touch of sweetener if desired.
 Try our Vanilla Matcha Latte recipe here.

 • Smoothies: Blend 1/2 to 1 tsp of matcha powder into your favorite smoothie recipe for a boost of antioxidants and green color.
 Matcha pairs well with fruits like bananas, mango, and berries.
+Try our Matcha Smoothie with Tropical Fruit and Greens.

 • Matcha Oatmeal: Stir matcha powder into cooked oatmeal along with your favorite toppings like fruit, nuts, and seeds for a nutritious and energizing breakfast.